rohan12345a/Power-BI-Dashboards-for-Comprehensive-Social-Media-Engagement-Analysis/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.